203 W. Park Avenue,

 Shortly after the theater closed, the Champaign-Urbana Theatre Company was formed to present productions at the Virginia Theatre, including touring companies of “Grease”, “Phantom of the Opera”, and “A Chorus Line”.
 Artists such as Alison Krauss and the Sinfonia de Camera also appeared on the stage during this time.

 Since 1999, the theater has also been host to Roger Ebert’s Overlooked Film Festival which takes place every April.
 (Ebert is a native of Champaign and frequented both the Virginia Theatre and Orpheum Theatre as a child.)

 In 2000, the Champaign Park District acquired the Virginia Theatre and began a four-phase restoration program to bring the theater back to its 1920’s glory.
 Work began with a restoration of the marquee and facade.
 In addition to screening both current and classic movies and the Overlooked Film Festival, the Virginia Theatre is host to live performances, as well as special events.
-It was closed in May 2012 to continue renovations, and is due to reopen in 2013.
+It was closed in May 2012 to continue renovations, and reopened early-2014.